COD3BENDER/ECS7003P-WEBGL-GAME/README.md

 How to Play:

+Collect Black cubes to fix the parts of the ship 5 items to win.
+Collect Purple cubes for Oxygen otherwise you will die.

 Controls: WASD keys to Move SPACEBAR key to Jump W: Forward A: Left S: Backwards D: Right

 Left Shift: Sprint